-Experiential Learning forms the backbone of the Pitt-Johnstown Real World Action Program.
+Experiential Learning forms the backbone of Pitt-Johnstown's commitment to real world readiness.
 It is a process through which students develop knowledge and skills from experiences outside of the traditional academic setting.
 These includes internships, undergraduate research, volunteering, and cooperative education.

 Internships provide a valuable experience for both the student and sponsoring organization.
 While internships can be paid or unpaid, they are not considered the same as part-time employment or volunteer work.